neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 | `BF`   | contained within low-order nibble of marker | 15 fields    |

-For structures containing fewer than 16 fields, the marker byte should contain the high-order nibble 'B' (binary 1011) followed by a low-order nibble containing the size.
+The marker byte should contain the high-order nibble 'B' (binary 1011) followed by a low-order nibble containing the size.

 The marker is immediately followed by the **tag byte** and the field values in that order.

 The **tag byte** is used to identify the type or class of the structure.

 The **tag byte** may hold any value between 0 and +127.

+The following table lists the built-in PackStream types, encoded as structures:

 | Structure Name                                            | Code | tag byte | Description                                                                                                                                                           |